mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 navigational obstacle to vessels using Jump drive.

-A few odd features have been reported, though some may be nothing more than wild spacers’ tales.
+A few odd features have been reported, though some may be nothing more than wild spacers' tales.
 They include a rosette system of five equidistant worlds orbiting a common star.
 This could not have occurred naturally.
 Nor could the rumored ringworld located in the Vargr Extents.
 There are also a number of broken planets and